daoshengmu/cpp11Practice/README.md

  - All memory deallocation functions and all destructors—both user-defined and compiler-generated—are implicitly noexcept
  - Noexcept is particularly valuable for the move operations, swap, memory deallocation functions, and destructors.

+Item 15: Use constexpr whenever possible
+  - constexpr objects are const and are initialized with values known during compilation.
+  - constexpr functions can produce compile-time results when called with arguments whose values are known during compilation
+  - constexpr objects and functions may be used in a wider range of contexts than non-constexpr objects and functions
+  - constexpr is part of an object’s or function’s interface
+  - Const vs. constexpr
+    - constexpr shall be used in contexts where c++ require integral constant expression
+      - Specification of array size
+      - Integral template arguments
+      - Enumerator values
+      - Alignment specifiers
+      - All constexpr objects are const, but not all const objects are constexpr
+  - Limitation in C++ 11
+    - Contain no more than a single executable statement : a return
+    - conditional "?" recursion
+    - Member function
+      - Constexpr member functions are implicitly const.
+      - Should take and return literal types. (bult-in types except void qualify)

+Item 16: Make const member functions thread-safe
+  - Make const member functions thread-safe unless they’ll never be used in a concurrent context.
+  - Use of std::atomic may offer better performance than mutex, but only suitable for manipulation of single variable or memory location.

+Item 17: Understand special member function generation
+  - Special member functions are those compilers may generate on their own : default ctor/dtor, copy/move operations.
+  - Move Ops are generated only if classes lacking explicitly declared move ops, copy ops, or a dtor.
+  - 2 copy operations are independent
+  - If declaring one Move operator
+    - Something about how move-ctor should be implemented.
+    - Default move-assignment op may do things wrong.
+  - Declaring a move op in a class causes compiler to disable the copy ops.
+  - Move ops won’t be generated for any class that explicitly declares a copy op
+  - If you declare any of a dtor, copy-ctor, or copy-assignment op, you should declare all three.
+  - C++11 won’t generate move ops if there’s user-declared dtor.
+  - When to generate MOVE ops
+    - Only if these 3 things are true in the class.
+    - No copy operations are declared.
+    - No move operations are declared.
+    - No destructor is declared.

 Item 23-0: Prerequisite
  - Type&& can only bind to non-const rvalue
  - Implicitly-declared move constructor